Learning earthquake sources using symmetric autoencoders: Introduction

-\item We provide a methodology for generating uniformly scattered virtual seismograms (USVS), which enable high-resolution directivity analysis of individual earthquakes.
-A notable finding facilitated by USVS, attributed to their high resolution, is the identification of complex stopping phases even for earthquakes of relatively low magnitude, for example, a Mw 6.1 event in the Philippines.
-These intricate stopping phases pose challenges for extraction using traditional deconvolution and stacking techniques.

-\end{itemize} In this paper, we conducted several validation tests to confirm that SymAE successfully disentangles source and path effects within its latent space and possesses the capability to generate virtual seismograms through interpolation between measured seismograms.
-These validation tests include examining finite-fault synthetic seismograms, comparing P and S seismograms for consistency, and analyzing collocated earthquakes.
+SymVAE utilizes the symmetry discussed above and offers a valuable middle ground between single-station analysis and backprojection methods.
+It scales well with the data and benefits from improvements in the spatial coverage of seismic networks.
+The training of SymVAE is unsupervised; therefore, our approach does not require travel time or source-duration picking, empirical Green's function, knowledge on the subsurface scattering, modeling of source physics and path effects, etc. Notably, SymVAE can be trained on all available far-field seismograms of multiple earthquakes.
+In this study, displacement seismograms from approximately 30 complex deep-focus earthquakes~\citep{heidi2015} were used to extract source-time functions.
+These functions enabled the identification of weaker seismic moment release bursts, which can potentially support the hypothesis of multiple mechanisms~\citep{Chen1996,zhan2017gutenberg,zhan2020mechanisms}.
+This hypothesis suggests that various physical mechanisms might play a role in the progression of deep-focus earthquakes.
+We conducted several validation tests to confirm that SymVAE successfully disentangles source and path effects and possesses the capability to generate meaningful STFs.
 The remainder of the paper is organized as follows: we begin by introducing the concept of scale separation in the next section, followed by a section outlining the preparation of the training dataset.
-We then delve into the architecture of symmetric autoencoders, and the final sections present the application of the trained network on earthquake data.
+We then delve into the architecture of symmetric autoencoders, and the final sections present the application of the trained network to both synthetic and real earthquake data.